-For those of you excited about this movie, you may want to keep your expectations down.
-Sadly, the Given movie doesn’t capture the same magic as the anime series.
-The story might be heavy on melodrama, but it lacks nuance, passion, and sophistication.
+The Given movie focuses on a messy love triangle, including emotional turmoil, tearful confrontations, and an undercurrent of sexual tension.
+For those of you who loved the original story, you may want to keep your expectations down.
+Sadly, the film doesn't capture the same magic as the anime series.
+Although the story might be heavy on melodrama, it lacks nuance, passion, and sophistication.
+I was deeply unsatisfied by how everything unfolds.

 Given Movie Summary